What is Starry Expanse?

 It will take a long time; it will take years.
 We are committed to making the game as high of a quality as necessary to do the original justice, and as such the project will take as long as it needs to.
 At the same time, we are also very busy students and some of us have jobs, so our time commitment is limited.
 Thus, development is not spread evenly throughout the year, and each year we become more efficient and organized, so it’s very difficult to come up with a timescale for the project.
 This is why we’ve simply decided to stick with the answer: it will be done when it’s done.

-Right now, the answer is no. We are set to support Windows and Mac personal computer operating systems only.
+Right now, the answer is no. We are set to support Windows, Mac, and Linux (including SteamOS) personal computer operating systems only.
 In the future, we may choose to add mobile support, but don’t count on it.

 Have you considered a Kickstarter?